Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity: Introduction

-In this paper, we identify a critical shortcoming of existing frameworks for rank-heterogeneous federated low-rank adaptation: Whenever the client quality varies significantly, existing rank-heterogeneous methods tend to converge slower than the rank-homogeneous federated learning that uses a smaller total bandwidth.
-Our investigation reveals that this is primarily due to the suboptimal \textit{aggregation} strategy used in conventional federated LoRA frameworks \cite{cho2023heterogeneous}; to aggregate updates with disparate rank, such works rely on \textit{zero-padding}, i.e., matching the dimensionality by concatenating all-zero rows and columns to the low-rank-decomposed parameter updates.
-Such strategy may be suboptimal, as the high-priority information in the highest rank LoRA update (from the privileged client) can be made less relevant by being averaged-out with padded zeros.
+In this work, we identify a critical shortcoming of existing rank-heterogeneous federated LoRA methods for language models.
+Whenever the \textit{quality} of clients varies significantly, conventional rank-heterogeneous LoRA struggles to converge faster than na\"{i}ve rank-homogeneous LoRA.
+Our analysis suggests that such underperformance might be due to suboptimal \textit{aggregation} strategy; to aggregate LoRA updates with disparate ranks, typical works adopt \textit{zero-padding} strategy, i.e., matching the dimensionality by appending all-zero rows and columns to the low-rank-decomposed parameter updates \citep{cho2023heterogeneous}.
+This strategy may not be optimal whenever there exists some clients which provides much higher-quality information, as the information from such clients can be made less relevant by being averaged with padded zeros.

-To address this problem, we develop a very simple yet effective \textit{replication} strategy for aggregating rank-heterogeneous LoRA updates in the setting where clients have high variances in the data quality.
-To avoid having highly relevant information from being diluted, our strategy pads the lower rank updates with the replicated entries of the higher-priority clients, instead of zeros.
+To tackle this problem, we develop a simple yet effective fix, called \textit{replication} strategy.
+To avoid having highly relevant information from being diluted, we pad lower rank updates with rows and columns replicated from high-priority clients, instead of zeros.
 Empirically, the proposed method achieves faster convergence to the higher accuracy than existing rank-homogeneous and heterogeneous paradigms.
+In short, our contributions are:

-Our contributions can be summarized as follows. \begin{itemize} \item We identify the limitations of existing rank-heterogeneous federated LoRA, and diagnose the problems in the zero-padding-based aggregation strategy. \item We propose a novel replication-based aggregation strategy, designed to preserve the important information in high-priority clients better. \item We empirically demonstrate that the proposed method can achieve fast convergence to higher optima than the baseline federated LoRA algorithms. \end{itemize}
+\begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item We identify the shortcomings of existing rank-heterogeneous federated LoRA frameworks for language models, \textit{i.e.}, unexpected slow convergence under high client quality disparity. \item We diagnose the problems in zero-padding-based aggregation, \textit{i.e.,} failing to preserve information from high-quality clients. \item We propose a new replication-based aggregation strategy designed to preserve the important information in high-priority clients better, and empirically demonstrate that the proposed method outperforms baseline methods. \end{itemize}